Volvo S60 Cross Country Insurance Rates

 Enter your zip code below to view companies based on your location that have cheap auto insurance rates.

-The chart below breaks down average Volvo S60 Cross Country insurance rates for additional coverage choices and driver risks.
+The chart below details estimated Volvo S60 Cross Country insurance rates for additional coverage choices and driver risks.

-- Buying low $100 deductibles for comprehensive and collision insurance will cost an extra $364 every year
+- Using low deductibles for comprehensive and collision insurance will increase the cost to $1,704

-- The price for full coverage for a teen driver can be $5,438 a year
+- Policy cost for full coverage for a teen driver can be $5,224 a year

-Car insurance prices for a Volvo S60 Cross Country are also quite variable based on your driving record, the model of your S60 Cross Country, and deductibles and policy limits.
+Car insurance rates for a Volvo S60 Cross Country also range considerably based on your risk profile, the trim level and model year, and deductibles and policy limits.

-Older drivers with no driving violations and high deductibles may pay as little as $1,300 per year on average for full coverage.
-Prices are highest for teenage drivers, where even good drivers will be charged as much as $5,400 a year.
+More mature drivers with no driving violations and high deductibles could pay as little as $1,300 per year on average, or $108 per month, for full coverage.
+Rates are much higher for teenagers, where even good drivers will be charged as much as $5,200 a year.
 View Rates by Age

-The state you live in makes a big difference in Volvo S60 Cross Country insurance prices.
-A 40-year-old driver could pay as low as $1,100 a year in states like Missouri, New Hampshire, and Vermont, or at least $2,050 on average in Michigan, New York, and Louisiana.
+Your home state makes a big difference in Volvo S60 Cross Country insurance rates.
+A 40-year-old driver could pay as low as $990 a year in states like New Hampshire, Ohio, and Utah, or be forced to pay as much as $1,850 on average in Florida, Michigan, and New York.

 | State | Premium | Compared to U.S. Avg | Percent Difference |